Like, LAZY lazy.

 Pick Your Position

-Again, doing what works and not stressing out about anything just helps you focus on relaxing.
+Again, doing what works and not stressing out about anything else just helps you focus on relaxing.

 Practice, Practice, Practice